samanthanas/NFTTime/README.md

 The mean of all predicted values on 19/2/2021 is approximated 4.44 ETH.
 If this trade continues to head in this direction, your one week trade would result in an 11% ROI.
 Not bad for a week-long hold!

-Based on these findings, I would recommend purchasing this asset for an NFT swing trade.
+Based on these findings, I would recommend purchasing an asset from this collection for an NFT swing trade.

 ## Conclusion